Hybrid Encryption with Certified Deletion in Preprocessing Model: Preliminaries

-\textbf{Hybrid Encryption in Preprocessing Model.} Hybrid encryption in the preprocessing model, called HE for short, was introduced in \cite{sharifian2021information}.
-Instead of the public key, HE requires Alice and Bob to have samples of two correlated random variables that are partially leaked to Eve.
-This initial setup allows KEM to be defined with security against a computationally unbounded.
-This is called the information-theoretic key encapsulation mechanism, or iKEM for short.
+We give an overview of the required cryptographic systems. \textbf{Hybrid Encryption in Preprocessing Model (pHE).} pHE \cite{sharifian2021information} considers a setting where Alice and Bob have samples of correlated random variables that are partially leaked to Eve.
+An iKEM is defined analogously to a public-key KEM, but with security against a computationally unbounded adversary.